BrianKovacs/id3v2-tag-parser/README.md

 id3v2-tag-parser
 ================

-An id3 tag parser written in python for an class project.
+An id3 tag parser written in python for a class project.